JTGSZ/client-server-standalone-thing/README.md

 Important Note:
     You need to join ur server via 127.0.0.1 on local client, even if other people are connecting to it via ur normal IP Address.

+Godot 3 is the project before I ported it to Godot 4.
+The singleplayer client in godot 4 is just the topdown game before I put in all the rpc shit.